mimo3000n/VSDSquadron-FPGA-Mini/Task 1/Readme.md

 The PCF [Physical Constraint File] file can be accessed [here](https://github.com/mimo3000n/VSDSquadron-FPGA-Mini/blob/a8364ed4a33e27c54fb73841acb0c101f5b01b22/Task%201/VSDSquadronFM.pcf).
 It is used in FPGA development to map logical signals from HDL code to physical pins on the FPGA chip.
 Each set_io command establishes this connection between the named ports to physical pins on the board.

+**set_io**

+- This command is used to assign specific I/O signals (wires) in your HDL design to physical pins on the FPGA package.
+It tells the synthesis and implementation tools which FPGA pins correspond to the specified logic signals in your design.

+**led_red, led_blue, led_green, hw_clk, testwire**

+-These are the names of the logical signals (or wires) defined in your Verilog design.
+Each name corresponds to a specific output or input in your design that connects to physical hardware components, such as LEDs or clocks.

+**39, 40, 41, 20, 17**
+- These are the physical pin numbers of the FPGA where each respective signal will be connected.
+The numbers refer to the physical pin assignments on the FPGA package.

 | Signal    | FPGA Pin | Description          |
 |-----------|---------|----------------------|
 | led_red   | 39      | Red LED Output       |